gladstone28/CARBONIZED_BAMBOO/README.md

 Carbonized bamboo is commonly used in flooring, furniture, and other home decor products because of its unique color and durability.
 It is also considered an eco-friendly option because bamboo is a renewable resource that grows quickly and can be harvested without causing damage to the environment.

-The following is 10 steps in the process of making carbonized bamboo:
+The following is a list of 10 steps in the process of making carbonized bamboo:
 ---------------------------------------------------------------------

 1. Harvest mature bamboo stalks and cut them into smaller sections.